 I have also had the displeasure of watching (and managing) sales people with massive natural talent fail only because they lacked self-discipline.
 Despite the ability to gain rapport instantly, being exceedingly attractive, and being able to discover ways to create value for prospects, they lacked the discipline to sit down and make their prospecting calls.
 They missed their activity quota every week.
 The were rarely in front of prospects.
 You know some of these reps; they have such great ability to sell, they sell their way into keeping their jobs despite abysmal performance (for awhile, anyway).

 So, how do you develop self-discipline?
-The easy answer is you make commitments to yourself and keeping those commitments.
+The easy answer is you make commitments to yourself and keep those commitments.
 Start by writing your commitments down, and then taking action to keep those commitments, no matter how large or how small.
 Your success depends upon it!

 Share this post with your network: